How to Fill a Vape Cartridge: Complete Guide (2026)

 • Thin distillate: Room temperature to 100°F — often needs no heating

-• Thick rosin/live resin: 120-140°F – necessary for proper flow
+• Thick rosin/live resin: 120-140°F

 Method 2: Warming Pre-Filled Syringes

-Best for: Dispensary-bought pre-filled distillate syringes or syringes you’ve already loaded but need to re-warm
+Best for: Dispensary-bought pre-filled distillate syringes, or syringes you’ve already loaded but need to re-warm.

 Hot Water Bath for Syringes: